Hero Background

 1. Understand Why 20–30-Year-Old Kitchens Feel “Tired”

-Before you pick cabinet colors and countertop styles, it helps to understand what's actually wrong with older kitchens — especially in master-planned communities like The Woodlands, Panther Creek, Grogan's Mill, Cochran's Crossing, Indian Springs, and Creekside Park.
+Before you pick cabinet colors and countertop styles, it helps to understand what's actually holding older kitchens back — especially in master-planned communities across The Woodlands.

 1.1 Layouts Designed for a Different Era